AriadnaVillagra/TwitchNotificationsBot/README.md

 - 🚫 No spam (only one notification per stream session)
 - ⚙️ Fully configurable via environment variables
 - 🆓 Can be hosted for free (Render, Railway, etc.)
-- 🧩 Easy to extend and customize
+- 🧩 Development / Production mode support

 ---